-Larissa: Well, we’d used several platforms over the years.
-After a lot of trial and error elsewhere, we settled on Raisely for a whole host of reasons.
+Well, we’d used several platforms over the years.
+After a lot of trial and error elsewhere, we settled on Raisely for a host of reasons:

-When you stack all of these factors up against other platforms out there, Raisely clearly won the cost/benefit analysis – we see no reason to look anywhere else!
+When you stack all of these factors up against the competition, Raisely clearly won the cost/benefit analysis – we saw no reason to look anywhere else!

 Our team implemented Salesforce in 2020 following a grant from LotteryWest, having selected it as the best option available and as something which would scale with us as we grew.

 It does a range of things with our data, from reporting to marketing to accounting, and gives us a complete view of everyone we engage with – so getting the right data into it is pretty fundamental to us!

 That’s where MoveData and the Raisely to Salesforce integration has really helped.

 How did you connect Raisely and Salesforce prior to MoveData?